isiko/Advent-of-Code-2023/README.md

 ## How to run
 If you have `cargo` installed, you should be able to navigate to the folder for a given task and run `cargo run`.
 If you are running NixOS, I have a shell.nix file for this project in the root directory

+I also added a shell-script that runs all Solutions, to use it you need `find` and `map` installed.